-Aromatherapy - The therapeutic use of essential oils from plants for the improvement of physical emotional, and spiritual well-being." - NCBI (National Center for Biotechnology Information)
+"The therapeutic use of essential oils from plants for the improvement of physical, emotional, and spiritual well-being." - NCBI (National Center for Biotechnology Information)

 Essential oils have been used for thousands of years by many religions, cultures, and civilisations for many different reasons.
-The most ancient civilizations used these oils, and many believed that burning plants, herbs, flowers, and aromatic woods in temples didn't just purify the atmosphere, but would also please the gods.
+The most ancient civilisations used these oils, and many believed that burning plants, herbs, flowers, and aromatic woods in temples didn't just purify the atmosphere, but would also please the gods.

 The Romans absolutely loved aromatic oils.

 Not only did they use them for their medicinal properties, but they also used them for beauty, hygiene, and massage.

 They loved Rose above all for wine-making, perfumes, and their all-famous baths.
 The Greeks were known to fill swimming baths and fountains with Rosewater for its healing properties.

 At the time of Nero (37 - 68AD), a Greek military physician called Pedanius Dioscorides wrote a book called, “De Materia Medica” which is the oldest surviving Greek herbal.
 This book listed the information on around 500 different plants, how to prepare them, use them, their healing properties, and over 1000 medications.
 This book became the standard medical text for the western world for at least the next twelve hundred years.

 The black death